hammad880/DevelopersHub-DataScience-Internship/README.md

 This repository contains my work for **Phase 2 of the Data Science & Analytics Internship** at DevelopersHub Corporation.

-In this phase, I worked on advanced machine learning tasks including **classification, clustering, and explainable AI**, along with building practical data-driven solutions.
+In this phase, I worked on advanced data science tasks including **classification, clustering, regression, time series analysis, and dashboard development**.

 ---